Plays

 Something about your tattoo?
 What does it say?
 Let me see?
 Is it a flower?
 A dragon?
 Is it new?

 Jake: (interrupting himself)(sarcastic) Is it new?
 What do yòu think?
-Of course it’s not new, a child can see that, a child knows a tattoo doesn’t fade, stays fresh on the skin, on the mind.
+Of course it’s not new, a child can see that, a child knows a tattoo doesn’t fade, staying fresh on the skin, on the mind.
 You just wànt it to be new, so you couldn’t possibly have anything to do…

 Boy: Look, an old tattoo, it’s all blue! (pauses) I brand cattle, I carve trunks, as far as the hills, and if I could, would mark those, too!